ChikoMutandwa/Huffman-Code/README.md

 # ElectronicInvoice
-This was one of my assignments i did in JAVA
+This is one of the ways on how huffman code can be illastrated using java